This post may contain affiliate links. Please read our disclosure policy.

 Mashed Banana

 Do you have any ripe bananas on hand?
-Mash them up and then you can use them as an oil substitute in cake mix.
+If you’ve ever made banana bread with cake mix, then you already know: you can mash them up and use them as an oil substitute in cake mix!
 I have used this oil replacement many times with great success.
 Mashed bananas add a nice flavor and moistness to boxed cakes.

 Please let us know how it turns out!